This allows you to select the start date.

 You can get seven days of unlimited travel between the two stations shown on your ticket.
 Benefits of buying a weekly Season Ticket include:

 This is a monthly train pass that allows

 you unlimited travel between two stations.
 The benefits of purchasing a monthly Season Ticket include:

-weeks, a Custom Season Ticket is for you.
-Benefits of buying a custom Season Ticket include:
+Benefits of buying a Flexi Season Ticket include:

 Simply put, this is a yearly train pass.
 If you’re travelling on a certain route throughout the year, an Annual Season Ticket is the best way to save money.
 The benefits of purchasing a yearly train ticket include: